csdambros/Atlantic_Forest_Mammals/All_analysis_simplified.md

 #### Data collection

   We compiled a database based on the literature in which diverse authors have sampled small mammals along the AF (Appendix S1 in Supporting Information).
 We have used Google @ search tool for sampling articles, and the main keywords used in combination were “small mammal”, “marsupial”, “rodent”, “community”, “composition”, “richness”, “diversity”, and “Atlantic Forest”.
 Unpublished data sampled by NCC was also included (Appendix S1).
 There was some variation in the area covered by each surveyed study (see Appendix S1), but we have established a minimum of sampling effort for a given article to be accepted in our database: at least 1000 trap-nights, 6 months of field work, and use of wire type and/or Sherman live-traps installed on the ground or understory level of the forest.
 Besides that, and for independence assumptions, we have chosen surveyed areas distant at least 10 km from each other; most of the field surveys available in the literature sampled only one geographical location under this condition.
 From each selected survey, we obtained local species composition and abundance data when available.
+  We compiled the 19 environmental variables available in Bioclim (www.worldclim.org/bioclim) in a scale of 2.5 arc minutes: annual mean temperature (1), mean diurnal range (2), isothermality (3), temperature seasonality (4), maximum and minimum temperature of the warmest and coldest months (5 and 6), temperature annual range (7), mean temperature of the wettest, driest, warmest and coldest quarters (8-11), annual precipitation (12), precipitation of the wettest and driest months (13 and 14), precipitation seasonality (15), and precipitation of the wettest, direst, warmest and coldest quarters (16-19).
+Because most of the variables are correlated to each other, we used just annual mean temperature (bio1) and precipitation (bio2) as predictor variables in our main models.
+We present the results using the remaining variables as supplements (see below).
   Data on conservation were taken directly from information available on the articles consulted, and classified as categories of forest conservation (degrees 1 to 5), where primary conserved forest means 5 and disturbed secondary forest, including with clearings, means 1.
-Physiognomy data were taken either from information available on the area descriptions and from general sources such as (Veloso et al., 1991).
-We compiled the 19 environmental variables available in Bioclim (www.worldclim.org/bioclim) in a scale of 2.5 arc minutes: annual mean temperature (1), mean diurnal range (2), isothermality (3), temperature seasonality (4), maximum and minimum temperature of the warmest and coldest months (5 and 6), temperature annual range (7), mean temperature of the wettest, driest, warmest and coldest quarters (8-11), annual precipitation (12), precipitation of the wettest and driest months (13 and 14), precipitation seasonality (15), and precipitation of the wettest, direst, warmest and coldest quarters (16-19).
+Vegetation type information was taken either from information available on the area descriptions and from general sources such as (Veloso et al., 1991).
+Because the poor classification of conservation and vegetation types, and to avoid overfitting the regression models, we present the results of these variables only as alternative models in the supplements.